| | |

 Recline

 I like that once reclined, it creates a little cocoon where your child is surrounded by fabric (with some mesh) on all sides.
 I don’t like when there are gaps (like most of GB’s Pockit lineup).
-Still, I wish it was more adjustable.
-I don’t always want to do a full recline, but when I do, I like a bigger one than this offers.
+The Aer2 has a much better recline than previous versions which makes this much easier for nap time in conjunction with the big canopy.

 The Ergobaby and Qbit both have an adjustable one, and since this one doesn’t it feels like a big downside.
 Most of the GB Pockit strollers and the Babyzen Yoyo also lack a footrest.